Semen quality: Endocrine disruptors

 Endocrine disruptors are chemicals that interfere with the endocrine (hormone) system.

-A 2008 report demonstrated evidence of the effects of feminizing chemicals on male development in each class of vertebrate species as a worldwide phenomenon; these chemical are suspected of reducing the sex ratio and sperm counts in humans.
+A 2008 report demonstrated evidence of the effects of feminizing chemicals on male development in each class of vertebrate species as a worldwide phenomenon; these chemicals are suspected of reducing the sex ratio and sperm counts in humans.
 Ninety-nine percent of over 100,000 recently introduced chemicals are poorly regulated.

 At least three types of synthetic toxins have been found in the semen of student volunteers: polychlorinated biphenyls (PCBs), DDT, and hexachlorobenzene.
 DDT and hexachlorobenzene are associated with decreased semen quality, while PCBs are associated with decreased fertility overall.
 Leaks of dibromochloropropane (DBCP) have caused sterility in men.
 Soldiers that were exposed to dioxins and dioxin-like compounds during the Vietnam war have given rise to children with an increased rate of birth defects.

 Phthalates, a ubiquitous pollutant, may cause decreased sperm production when having been exposed to it during prenatal development.

 Other potential xenoestrogens that have been associated with decreased sperm quality in some studies are bisphenol A, nonylphenol and octylphenol.